MPacris/RPSLS/README.md

 -player will select a gesture from a list

-  -person should be given choices from a list and will input the choice -AI- randomly select the chooses from the list
+  -person should be given choices from a list and will input the choice -each player will choose 1 of 5 'gestures'

+  -AI- randomly select the chooses from the list